segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/persistence.md

 ### Cookie Settings

 Analytics.js sets some default properties when creating cookies for user or group identities.
-You can override the default cookie properties in code when loading Analytics.js by passing in a `cookie` object.
+You can override the default cookie properties in code when loading Analytics.js by passing in a `cookie` object to the load method.

 Here is the full list of available parameters with their default values: